JBatesviolin/github-pages-with-jekyll/index.md

 ---
-title: "Welcome to my blog"
+Web experiments: "Welcome to my blag"
 ---

-I'm glad you are here.
-I plan to talk about ...
+Why are you here?
+There isn't anything interesting ...